septentrio-gnss/septentrio_gnss_driver/README.md

   ```
   source /opt/ros/${ROS_DISTRO}/setup.bash                            # In case you do not use the default shell of Ubuntu, you need to source another script, e.g. setup.sh.
-  mkdir -p ~/septentrio/src                                           # Note: Change accordingly dependending on where you want your package to be installed.
+  mkdir -p ~/septentrio/src                                           # Note: Change accordingly depending on where you want your package to be installed.
   cd ~/septentrio
   catkin init                                                         # Initialize with a hidden marker file
   catkin config --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo        # CMake build types pass compiler-specific flags to your compiler.
 This type amounts to a release with debug info, while keeping debugging symbols and doing optimization.
 I.e. for GCC the flags would be -O2, -g and -DNDEBUG.
   cd src
   git clone https://github.com/septentrio-gnss/septentrio_gnss_driver
   rosdep install . --from-paths -i                                    # Might raise "rosaic: Unsupported OS [mint]" warning, if your OS is Linux Mint, since rosdep does not know Mint (and possible other OSes).
 In that case, add the "--os=ubuntu:saucy" option to "fool" rosdep into believing it faces some Ubuntu version.
 The syntax is "--os=OS_NAME:OS_VERSION".
-  catkin build                                                        # If catkin cannot find empy, tell catkin to use Python 3 by adding "-DPYTHON_EXECUTABLE=/usr/bin/python3".
+  catkin build                                                        # If catkin cannot find empty, tell catkin to use Python 3 by adding "-DPYTHON_EXECUTABLE=/usr/bin/python3".
   echo "source ~/septentrio/devel/setup.bash" >> ~/.bashrc            # It is convenient if the ROS environment variable is automatically added to your bash session every time a new shell is launched.
 Again, this works for bash shells only.
 Also note that if you have more than one ROS distribution installed, ~/.bashrc must only source the setup.bash for the version you are currently using.
   source ~/.bashrc
   ```